Mon, Tue, Thu, Sat: 10 am – 4:30 pm

 Sunday & Holidays*: Closed (*Open Heritage Day, Remembrance Day and Family Day from 12-4:30pm)

 December 3, 2022 – March 11, 2023

-Local artists Carol Lynn Gilchrest and Wendy Meeres explore the built and natural environments around Central Alberta that make this place home.
-Each finding a personal connection through stories and feelings associated with be present in that place.
+Local artists Carol Lynn Gilchrist and Wendy Meeres explore the built and natural environments around Central Alberta that make this place home.
+Each finding a personal connection through stories and feelings associated with being present in that place.

 Wendy Meeres, Lacombe’s Flat Iron Building, Watercolour, 2022

 Wendy Meeres was born and raised in Red Deer, Alberta.
 Art has always played an important role in her life.
 Her work has focused on pottery, painting and lampwork glass beads.

 Her pottery was primarily raku.
 She did thrown and sculptural works that sold in Western Canada.
 In 2011 she made a choice to move away from the pottery and focus on the painting and glass bead making.
 Her glass beads are colourful bits of glass that are then made into jewelry or sold as single beads.